-Thus, varied policies and initiatives have emerged relevant to efforts to enhance mental health in schools.
-Some directly support school programs and personnel; others connect community programs and personnel with schools.
-As a result, most schools have some programs to address a range of mental health and psychosocial concerns, such as school adjustment and attendance problems, dropouts, physical and sexual abuse, substance abuse, relationship difficulties, emotional upset, delinquency, and violence.
+Thus, varied policies and initiatives have emerged relevant to efforts to enhance student support.
+Some directly focus on school programs and personnel; others connect community programs and personnel with schools.
+As a result, most schools have some programs to address a range of problems, such as school adjustment and attendance problems, dropouts, physical and sexual abuse, substance abuse, relationship difficulties, emotional upset, delinquency, and violence.

-There are about 91,000 public schools in about 16,000 districts.
-Over the years, most, but obviously not all, schools have instituted programs Many designed with a range of MH and psychosocial concerns in mind.
-Schools.
-Many School-based and school-linked programs have been developed for Students purposes of early intervention, crisis intervention and prevention, treatment, and promotion of positive social and emotional development.
-There is a large body of research supporting the promise of much of this activity (see Center for Mental Health, 2000).1 And, the available research also suggests that for some youngsters schools are the main providers of MH services.
-As Burns and her colleagues (1995) report from the study of children's utilization of MH services in western North Carolina, "the major player in the de facto system of care was the education sector - more than threefourths of children receiving mental health services were seen in the education sector, and for many this was the sole source of care."2

-Clearly, mental health activity is going on in schools.
+Many There are about 91,000 public schools in about 16,000 districts.
+Over the years, most, but obviously not all, schools have instituted programs designed with a range of problems in mind.
+Schools, Many Students School-based and school-linked programs have been developed for purposes of early intervention, crisis intervention and prevention, treatment, and promotion of positive social and emotional development.
+There is a large body of research supporting the promise of much of this activity (see Center for Mental Health, 2000).
+1 Clearly, student support activity is going on in schools.
 Equally evident, there is a great deal to be done to improve what is taking place.
-The current norm related to efforts to advance mental health policy is for a vast sea of advocates to compete for the same dwindling resources.
+The current norm related to efforts to advance student support policy is for a vast sea of advocates to compete for the same dwindling resources.
 This includes advocates representing different professional practitioner groups.
 Naturally, all such advocates want to advance their agenda.
 And, to do so, the temptation usually is to keep the agenda problem-focused and rather specific and narrow.
 Politically, this make some sense.
-But in the long-run, it may be counterproductive in that it fosters piecemeal, fragmented, and redundant policies and practices.
-Diverse school and community resources are attempting to address complex, multifaceted, and overlapping psychosocial and mental health concerns in highly fragmented and marginalized ways.
-This has led to redundancy, counterproductive competition, and inadequate results.
+But in the long-run, it may be